corllete/apos-ds/packages/app/README.md

 ## Running the project

-Run `npm run dev` to build the Apostrophe UI and start the site up.
+Run `npm run build && npm run dev` to build the Apostrophe UI and start the site up.
 Remember, this is during alpha development, so we're all in "dev mode."

 ## You really want the docs